 An example could be, “For the first test phase / the next 3 or 6 months, what do we want to achieve with OKRs?”

 Prioritize the answers according to the most pressing challenges.
 And also consider what is realistic given the current organizational system—including leadership, organizational structures, compensation systems, etc.

 The OKR System Design Template can be used to discuss options with the people responsible for the OKR System design before implementation or within each cycle to identify next improvement options.

 Feel free to add other aspects or leave out topics that are not beneficial to discuss.

 Tip: This template can feel overwhelming at first for those not so deeply involved in the topic.
-Please note that it is designed as a working tool for OKR Experts so be mindful when communicating the options and chosen design patterns.
+Please note that it is designed as a working tool for OKR Coaches and Process Owners so be mindful when communicating the options and chosen design patterns.
 Think in terms of a comprehensive story rather than a long list like this.

 Happy exploring and designing!

 More resources from OKRs AT THE CENTER (Check-In Guide, OKR System Design Template and much more) can be found here.